African Hunting Staff

 - There will be a camp manager who oversees the day-to-day running of the camp and liaises with the PH regarding supplies etc.

-- In the kitchen will be a senior chef, an assistant chef and a staff chef.
+- In the kitchen will be a head chef, an assistant chef and a staff chef.
 The head chef is usually a professionally trained cook.

 - There will be a waiter to serve meals and drinks.
 If the hunting party is large there may be an assistant waiter.